Piano Concerto No. 2 (Tchaikovsky): Overview

 Nikolai Rubinstein had likewise made amends with the composer (after his initial harsh criticism) by learning and performing the work, which added to its popularity.
 Tchaikovsky felt compelled to reciprocate.
 He started composing a new piano concerto in October while staying with his sister in Kamenka.
 He wrote to his patroness, Nadezhda von Meck, "I want to dedicate it [the new work] to N. G. Rubinstein in recognition of his magnificent playing of my First Concerto and of my Sonata, which left me in utter rapture after he performed it for me in Moscow."

 The writing went quickly.
 By the following March, Tchaikovsky had completed the concerto and orchestrated it.
 Still, he was concerned about Rubinstein's reaction, writing again to von Meck, "I tremble at the thought of the criticisms I may again hear from Nikolai Grigoryevich, to whom this concerto is dedicated.
 Still, even if once more he does criticise yet nevertheless goes on to perform it brilliantly as with the First Concerto, I won't mind.
 It would be nice, though, if on this occasion the period between the criticism and the performance were shorter.
 In the meantime I am very pleased and self-satisfied about this concerto, but what lies ahead—I cannot say."

 The composer need not have worried.
 Rubinstein's reaction was this time understandably cautious.
 He suggested tactfully that perhaps the solo part was episodic, too much engaged in dialogue with the orchestra rather than standing in the foreground, but adding, "... as I say all this, having scarcely played the concerto once through, perhaps I am wrong."
 Tchaikovsky rejected Rubinstein's criticism, but without any rancour whatsoever.
 In fact, when Tchaikovsky received news of Rubinstein's death in March 1881, he was devastated and left immediately from Paris to attend the funeral.
 The first Russian performance was entrusted to Tchaikovsky's friend and former pupil Sergei Taneyev, but the concerto had its world premiere in November 1881 in New York City, with the pianist Madeline Schiller.

 There is a notable link between the coda of this concerto and the coda of his First Piano Concerto.

+Performance history

+A list of performances of Tchaikovsky's second piano concerto, excluding the American and Russian premieres.